squid-cache/squid-cache.github.io/Features/HotConf/Discussion.rst

 I feel it is critical to separate parsing from [re]configuration.
 We should not even attempt to [re]configure Squid if parsing fails.
 Parsing produces Module::Config objects, that have no effect other than memory use.
 Most common errors are detected at this stage.
 If everything is OK, all modules are asked to [re]configure themselves using these Config objects.
 We can even go further and have three reconfiguration steps:
 }}}

 at east we agree on that much.
-As you re-state my model with an additional validation step, but no pre-setup for the component to create its 'empty' TheConfig for us :)
+As you re-state my model with an additional validation step, but no pre-setup for the component to create its 'empty' !TheConfig for us :)

 Validation IMO should happen at the point of parsing.
 It's either a valid parse or not, and the state produced should be expected to work.
-If you like a separate meta-validate after everything is parsed into the new TheConfig set to check dependencies etc, fine.
+If you like a separate meta-validate after everything is parsed into the new !TheConfig set to check dependencies etc, fine.
 I think it will turn out to be very small, but it may be useful.

 -- AmosJeffries <<DateTime(2009-04-29T17:46:56+1200)>>